Goodwillie Calculus via Adjunction and LS Cocategory: Dual Goodwillie Calculus

 \subsubsection{Co-$n$-excisiveness}

-In \cite{GC3}, the original Lemma\cite[Lemma 1.9]{GC3},the counterpart of Prop \ref{lem:ncoexc}, was then combined with commutativity of finite pullbacks with filtered colimits to conclude that $\hocolim (\T_n F \ra \T_n^2 F\ra \cdots)$ produced a homotopy limit cube from a strongly cocartesian $(n+1)-$cube.
+In \cite{GC3}, Lemma 1.9, the counterpart of Prop \ref{lem:ncoexc}, was then combined with commutativity of finite pullbacks with filtered colimits to conclude that applying $\hocolim (\T_n F \ra \T_n^2 F\ra \cdots)$ to a strongly cocartesian $(n+1)-$cube produced a cartesian cube.

 We cannot always commute finite pushouts with (co)filtered homotopy limits of spaces.
-Since our current aim is not a complete re-write of the dual calculus theory to endofunctors of spaces, we choose to resolve the issue of commuting finite pushouts with (co)filtered homotopy limits by restricting to functors landing in spectra.
+Since our current aim is not a complete re-write of the dual calculus theory to endofunctors of spaces, we choose to resolve the issue of commuting finite pushouts with (co)filtered homotopy limits by restricting to functors taking values in spectra.

-Let $X$ be a strongly cartesian $(n+1)$-cube.
-By Prop \ref{lem:ncoexc}, each of the maps of
+Let $\X$ be a strongly cartesian $(n+1)$-cube.
+By Prop \ref{lem:ncoexc}, each of the maps of the holim defining $P^nF\X$,

 factors through some cocartesian cube.
-Then the functor $\P^n F$ is given by this sequential holim of cocartesian cubes.
-Since pushouts and pullbacks agree in spectra, we can commute finite pushouts with (co)filtered homotopy limits and conclude that the holim of cocartesian cubes is again cocartesian.
-That is, that $\P^n F$ is $n$-co-excisive.
+Then $\P^n F\X$ is equivalent to this sequential holim of cocartesian cubes.
+Since pushouts and pullbacks agree in spectra, we commute finite pushouts with (co)filtered homotopy limits and conclude that the holim of cocartesian cubes is again cocartesian.
+That is, $\P^n F$ is $n$-co-excisive.